Mekong Tourism Forum 2016 in Sihanoukville, Cambodia – July 5-9, 2016:

-The 2015 Mekong Tourism Forum in Da Nang, Viet Nam, hosted by the Ministry of Culture, Sports, and Tourism of Viet Nam (MCST), the Viet Nam National Administration of Tourism (VNAT), and the City of Da Nang, from June 15-19, 2015, features four events during four days, at zero cost registration free, including the Mekong Tourism Marketing Workshop, the Mekong Tourism Social Media Boot Camp, the Mekong Tourism Investment Summit, and the main Mekong Tourism Symposium to focus on bringing public and private sector together to collaborate, discuss, and debate on key issues to position the Greater Mekong Sub-region (GMS) as a single tourism destination, promoting multi-country travel to secondary destinations.
-In addition, MTF15 will provide engaging networking, beautiful evening functions, a movie screening of an award-winning feature film, investment opportunity showcases, cooking demonstrations by Koto students during breaks, and a host destination ranked as one of the top beach destinations in the world.
+The 2016 Mekong Tourism Forum in Sihanoukville, Cambodia, hosted by the Ministry of Tourism of Cambodia (MoT) from July 5-9, 2016, features educational and interactive events during four days, at zero cost registration free, including the Mekong e-Tourism Boot Camp, the Mekong Tourism Investment Summit, the Mekong Food Tourism Seminar, and the main Mekong Tourism Symposium to focus on bringing public and private sector together to collaborate, discuss, and debate on key issues to position the Greater Mekong Sub-region (GMS) as a single tourism destination, promoting multi-country travel to secondary destinations.
+In addition, MTF2016 will provide engaging networking, beautiful evening functions, and a host destination ranked as one of the top beach destinations in the world.
 Don’t miss out: Reserve your place, and register for free at www.mekongtourismforum.org.
 Please like us on Facebook and Instagram, and follow us on Twitter and Pinterest: @TourismMekong.
-Use hashtags #TourismMekong and #MTF15
+Use hashtags #TourismMekong and #MTF16

-2. Mekong Tourism Social Media Boot-Camp (in collaboration with Digital Innovation Asia) educating the industry on the importance of digital, social, and mobile.
-The event features experts from facebook, Tripadvisor, Dragon Trail (China), Rezgo (Canada), Guiddoo (India).
+1. Mekong Digital Boot-Camp (in collaboration with Digital Innovation Asia) educating the industry on the importance of digital, social, and mobile.

-3. Mekong Tourism Investment Summit (in collaboration with HVS, Horwath, and C9 Hotelworks) debating investment opportunities, risks, and challenges in the GMS, to create innovative partnerships by hoteliers, airliners, tour operators, cruise companies, banks and public sector.
+3. Mekong Tourism Investment Summit (in collaboration with HVS) debating investment opportunities, risks, and challenges in the GMS, to create innovative partnerships by hoteliers, airliners, tour operators, cruise companies, banks and public sector.

-4. Mekong Tourism Symposium – the main event of the Mekong Tourism Forum focusing on the MTF2015 theme “Unlocking the Potential of Mekong Tourism via Innovative Partnerships”.
-This year, the Mekong Tourism Symposium” is emceed by award-winning author, and TV host and travel journalist Peter Greenberg of CBS News.
+4. Mekong Tourism Symposium – the main event of the Mekong Tourism Forum focusing on the MTF 2016 theme “Authentic Experiences along the Mekong River”.

 The Mekong Tourism Forum provides a cooperative platform for stakeholders in the tourism industry to discuss the development, marketing and promotion of travel to, from and within the Greater Mekong Subregion (GMS).
 It presents an inclusive, interactive and results-oriented opportunity to encourage public and private sector participation in representing the GMS as a single destination.